SoftUni-Internal/interactive-content/EN/06-Nested-Loops/02-Real-Life-Example.md

 ## Pseudocode

 ```
-for h which is in range from 0 to 23
+for h which is in a range from 0 to 23
-    for m which is in range from 0 to 59
+    the form which is in the range from 0 to 59
-        print h and m in format similar to the clock
+        print h and m in a format similar to the clock
 ```

 [/slide]